 The next most important difference is the flavor.
-One of the biggest similarities between these spices is that they get their flavor and many health benefits from the same alkaloid compound, which naturally makes them very similar; however, the flavor profiles are not identical.
+One of the biggest similarities between these spices is that they get their flavor and many health benefits from the same alkaloid compound.
+That naturally makes them very similar.
+However, the flavor profiles are not identical.
 Long pepper’s flavor profile is more subtle and complex than the flavor of black peppercorns.

 Lastly, there is the matter of availability.
 While long pepper has seen a resurgence in its popularity in recent years, it continues to be an exotic spice with limited demand.
 In comparison, black pepper is second only to salt in its popularity.
 To find long pepper, you will have to buy it from an Indian grocery store or a retailer who specializes in spices.
 You can find ground black pepper or black peppercorns in virtually every grocery store on the planet.

-Can you use long pepper in place of black pepper and vice versa?
+Can you use long pepper in place of black pepper?And vice versa?

 Long pepper can make an excellent substitute for black pepper in almost all of the dishes that require it.
 Both spices appear similar when ground and have a similar flavor profile.
 Similarly, tellicherry peppercorns and other black peppercorns can be used in any dish that requires long pepper.

-When should you use long pepper and when should you use black pepper?
+When should you use long pepper?
+And when should you use black pepper?